jungleking624-cyber/Africa-Travel-Line/README.md

 npm run dev
 ```

-The backend API will be available at `http://localhost:3000`.
-The Flask will be available at Port 5000.
+The Node backend API (for user authentication) will be available at `http://localhost:3000`.
+The Flask (for agent communication) will be available at Port 5000.

 #### 4. Setup AI Agent